markhgn/markhgn.github.io/_posts/2015-01-16-native-advertising-done-well.md

 Their [follow-up about their experience](http://www.reddit.com/r/selfserve/comments/2laczf/were_pact_coffee_one_of_uks_first_advertisers_on/) was a clever move; r/selfserve is the subreddit for people who want to advertise on reddit so sharing this in the spirit of the community.

 With the New Year [they are back for more](http://www.reddit.com/comments/2r3mgz/uk_reddit_offer_a_new_way_to_drink_great_coffee/); I signed-up recently myself.

 Clearly there are dimninishing returns in terms of interactions with other redditors but it would be interesting to know the amount of business this generated.

 Responses like this are gold:

 [![Pact Coffee reddit comments](/assets/images-inline/pact-coffee-comment.png)](/assets/images-original/pact-coffee-comment-original.png)

-What I like about the most recent advert is how well it suits the platform and how this medium suits Pact far better than a banner advert ever would:
+What I like about the most recent advert is how well it suits the platform.
+This medium suits Pact far better than a banner advert or a piece of advertorial ever would.

+* It's longform
-It's longform, they strike the right tone of voice and they lay out their offer in a clear and direct way.
-They say who they are and what they do, focusing on the benefits of the service they offer.
+* In the right tone of voice
+* The offer is clear and direct
+* They say who they are and what they do
+* They focus on the benefits of their service

 A nice touch is they reference the comments on their first very successful post.

 Ultimately omfgcoffee is a redditor who is promoting what they do rather than Pact appearing as a brand using reddit for advertising.
 And that is the note you want to hit without lookng like you're trying to hit it.